mat-docs/Atlas.AutomationAPI.Examples/README.md

 >
 > <sup>2</sup> You will need to reload the session after each run, as the same transient parameter cannot be added twice.

-ATLAS Automation API is available as a Nuget package to registered users from the **[McLaren Applied Nuget Repository](https://github.com/mat-docs/packages)**.
+ATLAS Automation API is available as a Nuget package to registered users from the **[Motion Applied Nuget Repository](https://github.com/mat-docs/packages)**.

 <br>